sigmod/sqlpp/document.md

 An expression can be parenthesized, which usually is used for controlling the precedence order.
 In SQL++, a subquery is also an parenthesized expression.

-The following expression is evaluated to value 2.
+The following expression evaluates to the value 2.

 ##### Example